phpgears/identity/README.md

 require './vendor/autoload.php';
 ```

-By extending `Gears\Identity\AbstractIdentity` you can easily have an Identity classes
+By extending `Gears\Identity\AbstractIdentity` you can easily have a Identity classes

 ```php
 use Gears\Identity\AbstractIdentity;